Everyone teaching you how to manifest, how to get onto a higher vibe, to bring things into the world is practising a lightweight form of witchcraft.

 Perhaps the reason is the terminology.

-It’s not often I talk about this stuff, because frankly, nobody actually needs to hear it.
+It’s not often I talk about this stuff.

 But earlier this year, while travelling, I stayed in an AirBnB in Melbourne, and one of the hosts was an empath.
 We had some long and fascinating discussions until late in the evening about a whole lot of the foregoing.

 He said something to me I’ve not forgotten, but which struck a chord:

 ‘Many women go to Bali and engage in rituals, and Bali is a powerful and spiritual place.
 But many also don’t realise that they’re bringing demonic entities into the world without realising, because they don’t have the training to understand what they’re playing with.’

 It is critical that you understand what you’re playing with.
 That you know how to protect yourself during ritual and during sleep.
 That you know that psychic attack is real and dangerous.
 That not all entities are helpful (even if they appear to be that way).
 That you also understand the principles of working with chaos–because that’s what you’re doing!